How will Myanmar move forward following coup? | DW | 02.02.2021

 Chinese media have described the coup as a "cabinet reshuffle," and officials in Beijing have offered little criticism of the events.

-Indeed, China could take advantage of instability in its small southern neighbor.
+Indeed, China could take advantage of its small southern neighbor's political instability.

 "All that China has to do now is to wait while the situation in Myanmar worsens due to growing international pressure.
 The more pressure there is, the more Myanmar has to bow to protection from China," Lubina said.